-Specific assessment methods/tasks % weighting Intended subject learning outcome to be assessed outcomes
+Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed

-a b c d
+a b с d

-1. Examination 60% ✓ ✓ ✓
+1. Examination 60% ✓ ✓ ✓ ✓

-2. Class tests 20% ✓ ✓ ✓
+2. Mid-term quiz 15% ✓ ✓

-3. Lab performance and report 10% ✓ ✓
+3. Laboratory performance & report 15% ✓ ✓

-4. Case studies 10% ✓ ✓ ✓
+4. Online assignments and in-class activities 10% ✓ ✓ ✓

-Total 100% •
+Total 100%

-The outcomes on concepts, design and applications are assessed by examinations and tests whilst those on analytical skills, problem solving techniques and practical considerations of electrical energy systems, as well as team work and technical report writing abilities are evaluated by lab performance and reports, and assignment / case study reports.
+It is a fundamental computer architecture subject.
+The outcomes on concepts, design and applications are assessed by the usual means of examination and test whilst those on analytical skills, problem-solving techniques and practical considerations of programming, as well as technical reporting are evaluated by experiments, and the report.

-Student Study Effort Expected
+Class contact:

-Lecture 33 Hrs.
+Lecture/Tutorial 30 Hrs.

-Laboratory 6 Hrs.
+Laboratory 9 Hrs.

 Other student study effort:

+Laboratory preparation/report 11 Hrs.

+Self-study 50 Hrs.

-Laboratory preparation / report Case study / Self-study Total student study effort 12 Hrs.
-49 Hrs.
-Total student study effort
+Total student study effort 100 Hrs.